theinsideview/theinsideview.github.io/donate.md

 title: donate
 ---

-You can donate money to support the youtube videos, podcast episodes and transcripts via [Patreon](https://www.patreon.com/theinsideview).
+You can donate money to support the youtube videos, podcast episodes and transcripts via [Paypal](https://paypal.me/michaeltrazzi) or [Patreon](https://www.patreon.com/theinsideview).

 (There are also other benefits including early previews of videos, access to unreleased footage and more).